Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Introduction

 The standard theoretical framework employed to interpret radio relics is diffusive shock acceleration (DSA) \citep[e.g.,][]{Bell1978, Blandford1978, Drury1983}, in which particles gain energy through repeated shock crossings mediated by scattering off magnetic turbulence.
 Within this paradigm, the observed radio spectral index is commonly used to infer the shock Mach number.
 However, the application of DSA to galaxy cluster merger shocks remains an active area of investigation.
 Cluster shocks are typically characterized by low Mach numbers ($\mathcal{M} \lesssim 3$), weak magnetic fields, and uncertain levels of turbulence—conditions under which efficient electron injection and acceleration may be more difficult to achieve.
 Semi-analytic and numerical studies suggest that the acceleration efficiency decreases toward lower Mach numbers in this regime \citep[e.g.,][]{Kang2013,Ryu2019, Kang2019, Ha2021, Ha2022}, although the extent of this reduction continues to be explored.
 In addition, DSA models often rely on parameterized descriptions of particle diffusion and pitch-angle scattering whose microphysical origins are still being investigated, particularly in the tenuous intracluster medium (ICM).

 Several physical mechanisms have been proposed to improve electron acceleration at weak cluster shocks within the broader diffusive framework.
-One possibility is that pre-existing turbulence in the upstream medium enhances particle scattering, effectively increasing the residence time near the shock and facilitating more efficient energization.
-Recent studies suggest that externally driven or inherited turbulence can, in principle, lower the effective injection threshold and modify the spectral properties of accelerated particles, although the required turbulence levels and coherence scales remain uncertain in the intracluster medium \citep[e.g.,][]{Fujita2015, Domínguez2024}.
+One possibility is that pre-existing turbulence in the upstream medium modifies particle transport and scattering near the shock, thereby modulating the efficiency of electron acceleration \citep[e.g.,][]{Trotta2021,Guo2021,Ha2025}.
+Recent studies suggest that externally driven or inherited turbulence can, in principle, lower the effective injection threshold and modify the spectral properties of accelerated particles, although the required turbulence levels and coherence scales remain uncertain in the intracluster medium \citep[e.g.,][]{Fujita2015, Dominguez2024}.
 Another widely discussed scenario involves the re-acceleration of pre-existing suprathermal or fossil electron populations, which can partially bypass the injection barrier and produce observable radio emission even at low Mach numbers \citep[e.g.,][]{Kang2011,Kang2012,Pinzke2013,vanWeeren2017}.
 These scenarios highlight the diversity of pathways through which relativistic electrons may be generated in cluster environments.
 At the same time, such mechanisms depend on environmental factors—including the level of upstream turbulence and the availability of nonthermal seed particles—that are expected to vary across clusters and merger histories.
 For example, radio relics are predominantly located in the outskirts of merging systems, where the number density of active galactic nuclei may be lower than in cluster cores \citep[e.g.,][]{Feretti2012}, potentially influencing the supply of fossil electrons.
 Taken together, these considerations point toward a complex acceleration landscape in which multiple processes may contribute, motivating the exploration of alternative channels that could replace diffusive acceleration mechanisms in galaxy cluster shocks.